 Annual filing requirements for the establishments or branch offices: the establishment is seen as a branch of an overseas limited company in the United Kingdom and not a legal entity in its own right like a subsidiary company.
 For this reason it is not necessary for the establishment to file its accounts separately from its overseas parent entity.
-Many overseas firms will have to file their accounts in the UK for the whole of their business, including that of their establishment, but all the paperwork will be filed together.
+Many overseas firms will have to file their accounts in the Great Britain for the whole of their business, including that of their establishment, but all the paperwork will be filed together.
 Knowing about filing your accounts, the procedure and the timing obviously assumes a lot of specialist knowledge, which is why our experienced incorporation team at Coddan will be happy to advise you on how your accounts should be filed and we'll even do it for you.

 Not necessarily governed by law, establishments are viewed as a part of a bigger private company.
 However, the law will apply to parent companies with the establishment, who are trading in the Great Britain.
 How an overseas parent corporation files its overseas annual accounts with Companies House depends on the country in which the company was incorporated and if that country legally insists upon your accounts being prepared, disclosed and audited.